 Submit the required paperwork.
 Be sure to include the following:

 - An official college transcript (in a sealed envelope from the university)

 - A Certificate of Enrollment signed by a university official (only needed f still attending college)

 - Payment of the application and exam fees (either online with a credit card or by sending a check, money order, or credit card form)

 Wait for your Notice to Schedule (NTS) to arrive by mail, email, or fax.
 You will be able to choose your preferred delivery method when you register.

-Schedule your testing date at the Prometric website.
-You can take the exam in one of the following Missouri locations:
+Schedule your CPA exam date at the Prometric website.
+You can take the CPA examination in one of the following Missouri locations: